Proteus-Technologies-Private-Limited/PurePyJasper/README.md

 python app.py
 ```

-Access the editor at `http://localhost:8080/editor`.
+Access the view at `http://localhost:8080/editor`.